A review of Cosumnes River College's grading policies and academic regulations:

 See Academic Probation and Dismissal webpage.

-A student may petition to have previous substandard work (Ds and Fs) earned at Cosumnes River College discounted.
-Courses and grades which no longer reflect a student’s current educational objective and current level of academic success may upon petition be discounted in the computation of the grade point average (Title 5, Section 55046).
+A student may petition to have previous sub-standard grades (a D, F, or NP) earned at Cosumnes River College discounted.
+Courses and grades which no longer reflect a student's current educational objective and current level of academic success may upon petition be discounted in the computation of the grade point average (Title 5, Section 55046).
 The following conditions must apply:

 - A minimum of twelve (12) consecutive months shall have elapsed since the end of the semester or summer session in which the work to be alleviated was recorded; and a minimum of twelve (12) semester units (or its equivalent) with a grade of C or Pass/Credit or better shall have been attained.
 The coursework must have been completed at a regionally accredited college.